 Gustav Roedde's Den

 Research showed that this part of the House was an addition at a later date.
-It possibly was a summer sleeping porch which was closed in at the same time as the dining room was refurbished after the fire.
-From family histories, we know that this was Gustav's private place where he smoked his pipe, listened to classical music on the radio, played his Victrola and bathed his St. Bernard dogs in a large tin tub.
+It possibly was a summer sleeping porch which was closed in at the same time as the dining room was refurbished after the fire of 1913.
+From family histories, we know that this was Gustav's private place where he smoked his pipe, listened to classical music, played his Victrola and bathed his St. Bernard dogs in a large tin tub.

 This room now functions as archival and small exhibit space.
 The Roedde House Preservation Society stores historical records in the lower cupboards.
 We invite you to peruse the three binders on display, which show the extent and depth of work that was undertaken to restore this heritage house.